Financial management is one of the most important considerations married couples have to plan for.

-Marriages are all about working together toward common goals, and survive largely by the cooperation and compromise of both spouses for those goals.
+Marriages are all about working together toward common goals and survive largely by the cooperation and compromise of both spouses for those goals.

 Merging finances bolsters this sentiment and provides a framework for the two spouses to progress as a unit.
-If one spouse makes three time as much yearly income as the other, there can be no competition, no bragging or arguing about contributions.
+If one spouse makes three times as much yearly income as the other, there can be no competition, no bragging or arguing about contributions.